 For managing long-term pain, injections are typically spaced further apart, usually every three to six months or more.
 This careful timing helps minimize potential side effects, such as the weakening of nearby bones or muscles.
 Your doctor will work with you to create a schedule that provides the most benefit while prioritizing your long-term health and well-being.

-Your Recovery: What to Expect After Your Injection
+The Road to Recovery: Life After Your Injection

 Knowing what to expect after your epidural steroid injection can help you feel more prepared and confident as you heal.
 Your recovery experience is an important part of the treatment process, and our team at Kentuckiana Pain Specialists is here to support you every step of the way.
 While everyone’s body responds differently, there are some common timelines and guidelines that can help you understand what’s next.